 “No,” he said, and then he paused.
-“My memories will continue to ail, and I cannot please you as I once did.
+“My memory will continue to fail, and I cannot please you as I once did.
 It wouldn’t be fair to you.”

 “I wouldn’t be a man if I couldn’t control my feelings,” said Keelath with a huff.

 “You wouldn’t be a man if you didn’t have them, either.”

 It unexpectedly hit a sore spot in him.
 “Is it my impotence that upsets you, Miri?”

 “I didn’t mean it like that,” Mirium replied as her spirits fell rapidly, “but I won’t lie; that’s part of my worries.”

 Keelath sat up and turned away, so Mirium could just see the curve of knobs making up his spine.
 She didn’t have any comfort to give him.